 - 10.1.
 In addition to the community facilities that provide local employment (such as the school, public house and local shop) there are a number of employment sites in the parish providing local work opportunities.
 The main sites identified within the parish in March 2018 are shown on Figure 11, and listed below: - > Affordable Drainage adjoining The Red House, The Common, Woodrow - > Best Print UK Ltd, Hilltop Farm, Woodrow - > Brady Bespoke Furniture, The Causeway, Partway - > Frank Martin's agricultural depot, Stockfield Drove, Kingston (no longer in active employment use) - > Hazelbury Bryan Timber Supplies, Marsh Lane, Park Gate - > Hunts Food Services, Back Lane, Kingston - > King Stag Mill, The Common includes businesses such as Walbridge Motor Co, R B Snook, Stur'N'Mix / Sturminster Building Supplies office] - > The former Chicken Farm at The Ferns, Kingston includes KKG Engineering - > The former Chicken Shed at Pleck Farm, Coney Lane, Wonston - Martin Richard's Agricultural Engineers Ltd (and also Tractors UK) site, Back Lane, Kingston - > Woodrow Farm and Animal Feeds site, Woodrow includes Woodrow Feeds, RWH Agriculture Ltd, Dieci Telehandlers Ltd, Fellini Italian Restaurant - 10.2.
 In addition to these, there are a variety of local businesses run from home, such as 'A Jar Of' which produces handmade preserves and sauces run from a converted cowshed in Droop Farm, and 4D Signs who provides a full range of signs, banners, vehicle livery and printed clothing services run from The Old Dairy in Wonston, as well as various tradesmen and consultants whose business is based from home.
 There is also holiday and self-catering accommodation providing local employment opportunities. - 10.3.
 Outside the settlement boundary the Local Plan policies encourages the retention and small-scale expansion of existing employment sites, provided that: - > the existing development and use is lawful; - > the expansion of the site is of a size and scale appropriate to the location and proportionate to the circumstances; - > the development would not include or give rise to ancillary uses within the site, such as open storage, that would be visually intrusive; and - > the development would not be more visually intrusive in the landscape than the existing development and would respect the immediate setting of the site and its wider surroundings. - 10.4.
 On this basis, some sites may not be suitable for expansion, depending on their location and surrounding constraints.
-For example, the expansion of the former Chicken Shed at Pleck Farm, Coney Lane, Wonston would be likely to intrude further into an important open gap, and its expansion beyond the current area of hardstanding is unlikely to be supported due to this constraint.
 However many could be expanded where no such constraints apply.
 Subject to viability, developer contributions may be sought towards highway infrastructure improvements under Policy HB23 where the expansion of an existing site would give rise to additional traffic movements that due to their nature or volume raise pedestrian road safety concerns.